gsaba/sales-taxes/README.md

 # Sales-taxes exercise
-Exercise to solve the "Sales Tayes" problem.
+Exercise to solve the "Sales Taxes" problem.